Office Politics: You're D*****If You Do, and

 6. Be careful how you socialize.
 The firm is not your family.
 Tread carefully.
 Opinions are based on

 observations.
-Avoid getting involved with conflict as it is very easy to get labeled as someone who does
+Avoid getting involved with conflict as it is very easy to get labeled as someone who

+be avoided.
 In fact, make that a no-no.

 7. Avoid cliques.
 Managers tend to view cliques as detrimental to teamwork and feel that they often